 What causes fibromyalgia?

-- Hormonal imbalances.
-Eg; decreasing production of the steroid hormones from the ovaries, and possibly the adrenal glands.
+- Hormonal imbalances such as decreasing production of the steroid hormones from the ovaries, testicles and the adrenal glands.

 - Build up of toxins and acidic waste products in the connective tissues and muscles.

 - Overgrowth of bacteria or fungi in the small intestines.

 Tests such as X-rays and blood tests are often normal in fibromyalgia.
 A nuclear bone scan may show up widespread inflammation in ligaments and can be useful to exclude bone cancer.
 I think it is important to check blood levels of testosterone (both free and total testosterone) and cortisol, because deficiencies of these hormones can cause aggravation of fibromyalgia.
 Natural testosterone can be prescribed in the form of a cream or troches.
 If blood cortisol levels are low, this signifies adrenal insufficiency.
 In such cases, the use of the bio-identical hormone called pregnenolone in a dose of 200 mg daily can reduce pain; but in more severe adrenal deficiency, a low dose of bio-identical hydrocortisone tablets can be prescribed by your doctor.
 Vitamin C can also help adrenal insufficiency.
 You should also have a blood test to check your level of vitamin D, because vitamin D deficiency can cause severe fibromyalgia.
 You may need an injection of vitamin D, more sunshine or a supplement containing 5,000 I.U. of vitamin D daily with food.
 Vitamin D can work wonders!

 - Autoimmune disease such as Lupus, Sjogren's Syndrome and Rheumatoid Arthritis

 - Periodontal disease (gum disease) leading to loss of bone in the jaws and tooth loss